Campervanning in Switzerland: Your Ultimate Guide

 • Do not drive on grassland/meadows without permission

-If you want to avoid snow-ridden mountain passes but still want to enjoy all the beauty of Switzerland’s Alpine wonders then the best months to travel by camper are May to October.
+If you want to avoid snow-ridden mountain passes but still enjoy the beauty of Switzerland’s Alpine wonders, the best months to travel by camper are May to October.

 Easter holidays and the school summer holidays will be particularly busy — as will the most popular tourist locations.
 However, we travelled in early July and, as we prefer many of the off-the-beaten-track places, we didn’t find anywhere overwhelmed with tourists.